theairdemon/PlotGEN/README.md

 3. Build plot structure for each text
     - Summarize each text?
     - Distill each sentence down to basic concepts
         - Example: "Michael walked along the sandy, desolate beach" -> "Michael walked beach" -> `[Michael, ACTION, SETTING]`
+    - Using positve / negative word frequency to form a "plot-line"
 4. Train unsupervised learning model on plot structures
     - Clustering in n-dimensional space
 5. Generate plot structure using structures